hoffmanick/fairos/research.md

     <div id='h'>
       <div>
         <h2>RCN Activities</h2>
-        <p>Our RCN Aims have so far coalesced around the following domains of activity.
+        <p>Our project has three overarching aims.
+In our first years, they have coalesced in these sets of activities.
-        Click any sector of the circle below to learn more about that domain.</p>
+        Click any sector of the circle below to learn more about that category.</p>
       </div>
     </div>